 - Understand the lumbar lordosis anatomy (in the following videos)

-- Stretch the tight/over active muscles (How to Correct Lordosis 12 week programme)
+- Stretch the tight/over active muscles (see the program below)

-- Activate the longer underachieve muscles (How to Correct Lordosis 12 week programme)
+- Activate the longer underachieve muscles (see the program below)

-Follow this 4-step process allows you to know what muscles to stretch and activate.
-By stretch and exercising these muscles you relax the tight muscles and shorten the long muscles.
+Following this 3-step process allows you to know what muscles to stretch and activate.
+By stretching you relax tight muscles and exercising you activate muscles.

-With repetition of the stretches your brain is able to install this new length of the short muscles.
-This allows the spine and pelvis to change position.
-The repetition of the exercises activate the muscles that can then hold the spine and pelvis in this new position.
+Repeating the stretches your brain will install this new length and this allows the spine and pelvis to change position.
+Repeating exercises activate the muscles that can then hold the spine and pelvis in this new position.

-Part 1 is all about the areas of the body that are short and long, the position of the pelvis and muscles that aren't activating.
+Part 1 is about the muscles that are short and long, the position of the pelvis and muscles that aren’t activating.

 Part 3 looks into the shorts muscles on the upper body.